Have you prepared for the ban on beak trimming?

 We always advise a broad light spectrum that imitates natural daylight.
 In case of any unwanted behaviour, multicolour lighting may offer a solution.
 As a last resort, a switch to monochromatic lighting (red, green, or blue) may be considered.
 Our CORAX and PULSA products offer this functionality.
 This LED lighting is available in various colour combinations.

-The right lighting can contribute to the prevention of feather picking.
+The right lighting can contribute to the prevention of feather pecking.
 If you have any questions on this topic, or would like to find out more about optimal lighting in poultry housing, please contact us or request a free lighting plan.
 We are happy to help!